Stiff-tailed duck: Species

 A fossil species from the Late Pliocene or Early Pleistocene of Jalisco (Mexico) was described as Oxyura zapatanima.
 It resembled a small ruddy duck or, even more, an Argentine blue-bill.

-A larger Middle Pleistocene fossil form from the southwestern United States was described as Oxyura bessomi; it was probably quite close to the ruddy duck.
+A larger Middle Pleistocene fossil form from California was originally described as Oxyura bessomi.
+A re-examination of the type specimen revealed it instead most likely belongs within the genus Anas, with referred specimens lying within the range of the ruddy duck.

 "Oxyura" doksana from the Early Miocene of Dolnice (Czech Republic) cannot be assigned to any anatine subfamily with certainty.